owncloud-archive/doc-index-org/index.rst

 Current Stable Server Release
 -----------------------------

-The administrator, user, and developer manuals for the current stable release are always at https ://doc.owncloud.org/server/latest/[manual].
+The administrator, user, and developer manuals for the current stable release are always at https://doc.owncloud.org/#current-stable-server-release.

 ----------------------------------------
 Latest Stable Release  - ownCloud 10.0